 DQ – Enrollments in Non-Participating Projects

-ReportRow 906 counts enrollments in tlsa_Enrollment that are active during the report period and overlap with a period in which the project was not identified as participating in HMIS.
+ReportRow 906 counts enrollments in hmis_Enrollment that are active during the report period and overlap with a period in which the project was not identified as participating in HMIS.
+This may include enrollments that were excluded from the LSA entirely and/or enrollments used in LSA reporting with adjusted entry/exit dates.

-Value = a count of distinct EnrollmentIDs in tlsa_Enrollment where Active = 1 and without a record in lsa_HMISParticipation for the ProjectID where:
+Value = a count of distinct EnrollmentIDs in hmis_Enrollment active during the report period where:

+ProjectID = lsa_Project.ProjectID and

+EnrollmentCoC = ReportCoC; and

+There is no record in lsa_HMISParticipation for the ProjectID where:

 HMISParticipationType = 1 and HMISParticipationStatusStartDate <= EntryDate; and